 - If you need a way to lure your kids into the kitchen… maybe some Disney characters will help!

 - 100 simple recipes inspired by Disney characters (Spaghetti with Lady and the Tramp, Sweet Snowballs with Olaf and Elsa, and Hawaiian pizza with Lilo and Stitch)

 - Each recipe uses only 2-5 ingredients

 - Tested by more than 5,000 kids

-- Includes recipes for breakfast, breads, pizzas, cookies, cupcakes, pretzels, emapanadas, pies, brownies and cakes.
+- Includes recipes for breakfast, bread, pizzas, cookies, cupcakes, pretzels, empanadas, pies, brownies, and cakes.

 - Step-by-step photos of tips and techniques

 - Testimonials (and even some product reviews!) from kid test cooks

 MasterChef Junior Bakes!: Bold Recipes and Essential Techniques to Inspire Young Bakers